HauntedBees/BeeQuestions.API/README.md

 It's not done yet gimme a minute.

 ## setup
 See the [BeeAPI Setup](https://github.com/HauntedBees/BeeAPI#setup) to set up BeeAPI.
 See the steps above in the [dependencies](#dependencies) section for adding the Bee Questions!
 Module to it.
+Additionally, there should be a `badwords.txt` file present in the `Questions` directory, containing one regular expression per line (without the /'s around it) that - if present in user input - will block the input from being pushed to the database.
+This file is not provided in the repository because I don't want a text file full of slurs here.